zer0def/nginxinc-kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

 The Service Insight provides the following statistics:

-* Total number of VS and TS
+* Total number of VS or TS pods
-* Number of VS and TS in 'Up' state
+* Number of VS or TS pods in 'Up' state
-* Number of VS and TS in 'Unhealthy' state
+* Number of VS or TS pods in 'Unhealthy' state

 These statistics are returned as JSON: